Case Studies (All categories)

 - A theme (developing employability/digital literacy/inclusivity in the curriculum; this may draw together several different, smaller initiatives)

 You may want to mix up the type of case studies you use – it is up to you, provided you demonstrate the UKPSF effectively.
-At the workshops and writing retreats the facilitator will help you to identify suitable case studies.
+At our support workshops and writing retreats the facilitator will help you to identify suitable case studies.

 Writing your case study